Fuvahmulah Tiger Shark ID Project

 Overview of the Tiger Shark ID Project

 Tiger sharks, as many other elasmobranchs species, play a vital role in preserving the ecosystem.
 They ensure an ecological balance within the ecosystem with important roles in the food web.
-Without them the ocean and its ecosystems will collapse, which furtherly highlights their importance in preserving this equilibrium.
+Without them the ocean and its ecosystems will collapse, which further highlights their importance in preserving this equilibrium.

 What We Have Discovered from Diving With Tiger Sharks in Fuvahmulah

-Simultaneously, a project design by Filippo Bocchi, our resident marine biologist and early-career shark researcher, has shed a light into their social preferences, with a further comprehension of some of the unknown facets of their hierarchy.This ongoing team effort is the result of a collaboration with worldwide renowned shark researchers from the Shark Research Centre (SCC) – Primo Micarelli and Francesca Reinero – the University of Siena (IT), and our partner dive centres.
+Simultaneously, Filippo Bocchi, our resident marine biologist and early-career shark researcher, designed a project that has illuminated their social preferences.
+This provides some deeper insight into the unknown facets of their hierarchy.
+The ongoing team effort is the result of a collaboration with worldwide renowned shark researchers from the Shark Research Centre (SCC) – Primo Micarelli and Francesca Reinero – the University of Siena (IT), and our partner dive centres.

 Stay in Touch with Us